Recent Court Cases

 Co-Counsel: Venable, LLP.

-Status: Currently in discovery related to class certification
+Status: Currently in class certification briefing

-Co-Counsel: White & Case, LLC
+Co-Counsel: White & Case, LLC.

 Co-Counsel: Wiley Rein, LLP and Washington Lawyers’ Committee for Civil Rights and Urban Affairs